Skip to content

 The settings modal has six tabs and a couple dozen individual knobs, and a fair number of users open it for the first time on day one, feel overwhelmed, close it, and never come back.
 That’s fine — most of the defaults are tuned to just work, and you genuinely don’t need to touch the majority of settings to use Ishvana day to day.
 But a few settings matter a lot for getting Ishvana actually working the way you want it to, and this page walks through which ones those are so you don’t spend an hour in the modal when you really only need to touch four things.
 Everything below is the short version.
 For the full reference on every setting, click through to the dedicated Settings pages under the Settings section.

 Open Settings from the gear icon in the top bar.
-Six tabs: General, Editor, Models, Email Accounts, Performance & Hardware, and Licensing.
+The core tabs are General, Editor, Email Accounts, Performance & Hardware, Divinity Engine, and Licensing.
+The old Models tab is gone; v1.2.0 replaced provider setup with bundled local handlers.

 The four knobs you actually need to set before Ishvana feels usable: